YizeZhao/Next_Token_yz/README.md

    python Dataset.py
    ```
    This will train the tokenizer and save the model in the `./tokenizer` directory.
+   The tokenized file will also be saved in the same directory.

 ## Model Training
 To train the model, you can use the `train.py` script.
 This script will utilize the pre-tokenized data to train a language model.